Michael Chong: 43rd–45th Parliaments: Shadow Foreign Minister (2020–present)

 In September 2022, newly elected Conservative leader Pierre Poilievre retained Chong as Shadow Minister for Foreign Affairs.

 It was reported in May 2023 that Chong's family in Hong Kong was targeted following the Uyghur genocide vote, including by a Chinese diplomat named Zhao Wei.
 Wei was later declared persona non grata by Foreign Affairs Minister Mélanie Joly.
 The Royal Canadian Mounted Police subsequently opened an investigation into efforts to Chinese government election interference efforts in Canada.
 In August 2023, the Ministry of Foreign Affairs stated that Chong and his family had been the target of an online disinformation operation by the Chinese government.
+On February 15, 2024, Chong was interviewed by Foreign Interference Commission, established by the Government of Canada as part of a Public Inquiry into Foreign Interference in Federal Electoral Processes and Democratic Institutions.
+The interview concerned Chong's advocacy efforts regarding the People’s Republic of China, sanctions, the targeting of Chong's family, and the Government of Canada's response.

 After the 2025 federal election, party leader Pierre Poilievre lost his seat.
 He returned to Parliament in May after winning a by-election, keeping Chong as his Shadow Foreign Minister in his second Shadow Cabinet.
+Additionally, Chong was elected as Vice Chair of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development in the 45th Parliament.

+On February 9, 2026, Chong issued a statement on behalf of the Conservative Party calling for the immediate release of Hong Kong newspaper publisher Jimmy Lai, who was convicted and imprisoned in Hong Kong over the 2020 Hong Kong national security law.

 Personal life

 Chong is married to Carrie Davidson, whom he met while at university.
 She has roots in both Quebec and Newfoundland and Labrador.
 Her great-great grandfather was William Whiteway, a pro-Confederation politician and three-time premier of the colony of Newfoundland in the late 19th century.
 Another great-great grandfather, Charles Peers Davidson, was chief justice of the Superior Court of Quebec in the early 1910s.
 The couple live near Fergus, which is located on the Grand River about 85 kilometres from Toronto, and have three sons; William, Alistair, and Cameron.

+Chong is a practicing Christian.
+At the time of the 2025 Canadian federal election, he lived in Elora, Ontario.